fmbenhassine/gamehub.io/README.md

 # License

-ChessHub.io is released under the MIT license.
+ChessHub.io is released under the MIT license (see LICENSE file).